hsanzg/diag-scals/README.md

 $X$ and $Y$ at the $k$th step of an iterative diagonal scaling method.
 We can write $X^{(k + 1)} = \Gamma^{(k)} X^{(k)}$ and $Y^{(k + 1)} = \Delta^{(k)} Y^{(k)}$,
 where $\Gamma^{(k)}$ and $\Delta^{(k)}$ are diagonal matrices with positive main diagonals.
-Then the iterative process may stop whenever
+This library provides implementations of the iterative processes listed above that stop whenever

 1. the matrix $\Gamma^{(k)} \oplus \Delta^{(k)}$ is near the identity in the $l_\infty$ norm,
 2. the spectral condition number of $\Gamma^{(k)} \oplus \Delta^{(k)}$ is close to 1, or